6 Hours of Nürburgring: History

-On the traditional 22.810 km long Nordschleife ("Northern Loop") version, the competition took usually 44 laps (1003.64 km, since 1967 1004.74 km) and lasted about 8 hours, later less than 6 hours.
-While the 1974 event was shortened in the wake of the oil crisis, the 1976 race was extended by 3 laps and covered 1073.245 km.
+On the traditional 22.810 km long Nordschleife ("Northern Loop") version, the competition took usually 44 laps (1003.64 km, since the addition of the Hohenrain chicane in 1967 1004.74 km) and lasted initially about 8 hours, since 1965 under 7 hours, since 1971 less than 6 hours.
+While the 1974 event was shortened by 25% in the wake of the oil crisis, 1976 saw a new situation with a divided World Sportscar Championship calendar: the Group 6 sportscars opened their 1976 World Sportscar Championship with a 4 April 1976 race for only 300 km without driver change.
+The new Group 5 "Special Production Cars" 1976 World Championship for Makes season would visit on 30 May, colliding with the 1976 Monaco Grand Prix, thus Porsche factory drivers Jacky Ickx and Jochen Mass as well as Hans-Joachim Stuck and others were absent from the Int.
+XXII ADAC-1000-km-Rennen Nürburgring race that was extended by 3 laps to 47, covered 1073.245 km and lasted 6:38 hours.
+In turn, the "Internationales 6-Stunden-Rennen" in July lasted only 4 hours as part of the European Touring Car Championship.

-The inaugural race, which counted towards the 1953 World Sportscar Championship, was won by Alberto Ascari and Giuseppe Farina in a Ferrari.
-The attendance at this inaugural event was disappointing, blamed in part on the lack of a serious German entrant.
-As a result, once it became clear that the Mercedes-Benz 300 SLR would not be ready in time for the 1954 event the race was cancelled.
-The 1955 event suffered the same fate, but this time cancelled in the aftermath of the 1955 Le Mans disaster.
-It became quite popular in the 1960s and 1970s though, and even more so after Formula One decided not to race at the Nürburgring after 1976 on safety grounds.
+The inaugural race, which counted towards the 1953 World Sportscar Championship, was won by Alberto Ascari and Giuseppe Farina in a Ferrari 375 MM.
+The attendance was disappointing, blamed in part on the lack of a serious German entrant with more than only 1500cc.
+While a Borgward 1500 RS finished third, the new Porsche 550 was absent, as was Mercedes.
+The successful 300 SL raced only in 1952 as in 1953 Mercedes prepared for the 1954 F1 season which it entered late, in July.
+Once it became clear that the sportscar derived from the F1 car, the Mercedes-Benz 300 SLR, would not be ready in time for any 1954 World Sportscar Championship event, the 1000km race was cancelled.
+The 1955 event suffered a similar fate, reduced to 500km for 1500cc in the aftermath of the 1955 Le Mans disaster.
+It became quite popular in the 1960s and 1970s though, and even more so after Formula One decided not to race at the Nürburgring after the 1976 German GP on safety grounds, having already boycotted in 1970.

-The last race on the Northern Loop in 1983 was won by Jochen Mass and Jacky Ickx in their Rothmans Porsche 956.
+The last race on the already shortened Northern Loop in 1983 was won by Jochen Mass and Jacky Ickx in their Rothmans Porsche 956.
 In that year, due to the ongoing construction work, the track had been shorted to 20.832 km and provisional pits were used.
-This event saw the fastest ever timed lap of the Nordschleife when German driver Stefan Bellof lapped his Rothmans Porsche in 6:11.13 during practice, and an average of over 200 km/h.
-Bellof also set the race lap record during that race lapping in 6:25.91.
+This event saw the fastest ever timed competition lap of the Nordschleife when German driver Stefan Bellof lapped his 956 in 6:11.13 during practice, at an average of over 200 km/h.
+Bellof also set the race lap record during that race lapping in 6:25.91 in traffic with slower cars, one of them driven by the defending F1 champion.